sourabhk19/Real-Time-Vandalism-Detector/README.md

 ## Objective

-- To build a light-weight real-time vandalism detection with Image processing techniqies which can be run on modest processors like Raspberry-pi.
+- To build a light-weight real-time vandalism detection with Image processing techniques which can be run on small processors like Raspberry-pi.
 - The input is real-time surveillance footage.
 - The system should immediately alert the user if vandalism is detected on the property monitored.